nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 2.4 Explanation for Expense, Loan, and Saving record output formats

-In general, the output format used by Finux in displaying an expense, loan and saving record is as follows:
+The output format used by Finux in displaying an expense, loan and saving record is as follows:

 `[<record_type_symbol>][<issue_date>] <description> [<return_status>]`